Telecommunication-Telemedia-Assessment/CrowdWatcher/README.md

 A easy to use virtual machine is under preparation and will be soon available.
 It will be uploaded on Zenodo: https://zenodo.org

+Update (2017.06.30): The virtual machine should be available in the coming days.

 # Publications related to this work